KinsonDigital/VelaptorDocs/docs/api/Velaptor.Content.Fonts.Font.md

 ### Metrics

-Gets the list of metrics for all of the glyphs supported by the font.
+Gets the list of metrics for all the glyphs supported by the font.

 ```csharp
 public System.Collections.Generic.IReadOnlyCollection<Velaptor.Graphics.GlyphMetrics> Metrics { get; }